steven-JC/redux2/README.md

 		// passing a string as the first parameter to dispatch, it will call another function of model in your application
 		// the second parameter would be passed to the dispatched function as argument.
-		// in async function, you can get the result returned by the dispatched function with "await",
+		// in async function, you can get the result returned by the dispatched function with "await" var r=await dispatch('asyncGet', {n:33});
-		// and the result would be preferentially reflected in UI compenent. var r=await dispatch('asyncGet', {n:33});
 		var rr=await dispatch('normalGet');
 		var rrr=await dispatch('get');